Whether you want to drown out background noise or help create an air of relaxation, a white noise machine for office cubicles can be a great addition.

 A headphone jack is probably the only extra feature worth mentioning when choosing a sound masking machine for the office.
 If you work in an open-plan office, it might be polite to plug headphones into the device.
 After all, not everyone will share your love of white noise.

-Top Picks for Best White Noise Machine for Therapy Office and Office Cubicles
+5 Best White Noise Machine for Therapy Office and Office Cubicles

 So, here are my top picks for best white noise machines for office environments.
 They’re based on the factors listed above and will be suitable for both therapy offices and office cubicles.